(Urgent Question): To ask the Home Secretary to make a statement on his use of the power to deprive a person of citizenship status.

 No, no, what I was saying to the right hon.
 Gentleman, I thought clearly in terms that brooked no misunderstanding, especially by one of his perspicacious intelligence, was that now was not the time for a point of order, but if he wanted to put a question he could.
 If he wants to wait for his point of order, we will all wait with bated breath, beads of sweat on our brows and eager anticipation.
 Meanwhile I call Rehman Chishti.

-Having previously successfully pushed the Government to accept the correct terminology, Daesh, to defeat the idea, the ideology and the appeal which is sucking in hundreds of individuals from the UK to Syria and Iraq to fight for this poisoned ideology and entity, may I ask the Home Secretary the following?
+Having previously successfully pushed the Government to accept the correct terminology, Daesh, to defeat the idea, the ideology and the appeal that is sucking in hundreds of individuals from the UK to Syria and Iraq to fight for this poisoned ideology and entity, may I ask the Home Secretary the following?
 Peter Neumann, one of the world’s best experts, based at King’s College London, has said the presumption must be for host countries to take back their foreign fighters.
 Unlike France, which is taking back 120 of its foreign fighters straight away in one lump, will the United Kingdom be looking at taking them back in a gradual way, for example taking back first those who assist the UK by giving evidence against those they have been fighting with and excluding them until they do that?
 Linked to that, on the issue of revoking the citizenship of individuals with dual citizenship rights, can the Secretary of State explain the following?
 Before the Government do that, do our Government speak to country x or y where these individuals may have originally come from to see if they will take them back?
 If not, they will become stateless, and that would not be what the Government want.

 The hon.
 Gentleman has now acquired the dubious distinction of being known in the House, I think for ever after, as among other things a cheeky chappie, as he somewhat abused my generosity in asking a question of that length.
 But never mind, he has done it now, and he can repent at leisure.

 Each case is looked at individually, on a case-by-case basis.
 My hon.
 Friend mentioned France, and the UK and France have probably had the most people go from their countries to Syria or Iraq as foreign fighters, so we work closely with our French counterparts, and other European friends, on whether there can be a more co-ordinated approach to this challenge that we face.
-Cases involving individuals who may have the nationality of other countries as well are again dealt with ne on a case-by-case basis.
+Cases involving individuals who may have the nationality of other countries as well are again dealt with on a case-by-case basis.
 As I have said, we would need to satisfy ourselves that they do genuinely have the nationality of another country before they can be deprived of their British nationality.